top of page

 What is Masonry?

-Freemasonry is a traditional philanthropic, philosophical, and initiatory society founded on fraternity and sisterhood.
-Its methods provide a pathway to self-improvement and self-discovery through universal symbols.
+Freemasonry is a traditional philanthropic, philosophical, and initiatory society founded on brotherhood and sisterhood.
+Its methods offer a path to self-improvement and self-discovery through universal symbols.
 Its symbolism and philosophy teach Freemasons about the true integration of nature and humanity.
-Understood in this way, Freemasonry represents a universal alliance based on solidarity.
-Freemasonry does not make any distinction between nationalities, race, religious belief or philosophical view, wealth, or social standing.
-It promotes the freedom of conscience.
+In this way, Freemasonry represents a universal alliance based on solidarity.
+Freemasonry makes no distinction between nationalities, race, religious belief, philosophical views, wealth, or social standing.
+It promotes freedom of conscience.

 Who is a Mason?

-A Mason embodies the essence of a "free" woman, driven by strong ethical principles and an unwavering commitment to the greater good.
+A ason embodies the essence of a "free" woman, driven by strong ethical principles and an unwavering commitment to the greater good.
 She passionately believes in the freedom of conscience and actively strives for the moral and intellectual advancement of humanity.
-This noble pursuit demands not only a profound commitment but also the qualities of sincerity and humility in the relentless quest for truth.
-Her dedication to the well-being of her fellow man is a beacon of hope and inspiration, urging us all to aspire to the same ideals and make a positive impact on the world.
+This noble pursuit demands not only a lifelong commitment but also the qualities of sincerity and humility in the relentless quest for truth.
+Her dedication to the well-being of her fellow man is a beacon of hope and inspiration, urging us all to aspire to the same ideals and make a positive impact on the world through constant evolution through self improvement.

 Is there a difference between the Masonic Traditions?